Home values in The Keystone State have increased by 22.2% in the last year. Real estate commissions too have reached record levels.

 Best Option: For Sale By Owner with a Flat Fee MLS Listing

-The average realtor commission in Hawaii for a house sold at $221,251 is around $11,600.
+The average real estate agent commission in Hawaii for a house sold at $221,251 is around $11,600.
 Listing with a high-tech website like Houzeo.com saves you the listing agent commission.
 In addition, it gets you maximum exposure to the MLS and helps whenever you need it.

 ✅ A Flat Fee MLS Listing Service Combines the Best of Both Worlds: